Venyhunt/miniTorch/README.md

-One of the key concepts of buind a neural netwrok is Automatic Differenciation, I had learned about it in a vague way in our Deep learning classes.
+One of the key concepts of building a neural netwrok is Automatic Differenciation, I had learned about it in a vague way in our Deep learning classes.
-Though it was in a vague background math sort of way, but now that I am building ana engine of my own, I realised I need to understand these concepts a little more deeply.
+Though it was in a background math sort of way, but now that I am building an engine of my own, I realised I need to understand these concepts a little more deeply.

+so here I go:

 Automatic Differenceation is onw of the key concepts that has allowed for the birth and implementation of all of Neural Netwroks.
 It's a type of differenciation or technique that allows the chain rule to work, it's the base of forward and backward propagation.